Big Green Egg Jerk Chicken Recipe

 Instructions

-Place half the of the canola oil plus the scallions, garlic, onion, and ginger in a blender and process until smooth.
+Place half the canola oil plus the scallions, garlic, onion, and ginger in a blender and process until smooth.
 Transfer to a bowl.

-Then place the soy sauce, ground allspice, nutmeg, peppers and thyme in the blender with the remaining oil and orange juice just to help the blender go.
-Blend until smooth, then transfer to the same bowl with the onion mixture.
-If you have a giant blender feel free to try it all at once.
+Place the soy sauce, ground allspice, nutmeg, peppers, and thyme in the blender with the remaining oil and orange juice.
+Blend until smooth, then combine with the onion mixture.
+If you have a large blender, try it all at once.

-Here you see the marinade being poured in the bag and covering the chicken.
+Here you see the marinade being poured into the bag and covering the chicken.

 Ta-da! chicken.